DanBuchan/twittercoding/README.md

 First of all you **MUST** format your tweet file correctly.
 For now it is required to be in csv format with the following columns

-1. Numeric column
+1. name
+2. gender
+3. constituency
+4. party_name"
-2. Tweet ID
+5. Tweet ID
-3. tweet timestamp
+6. tweet timestamp
-4. twitter username
+7. twitter username
-5. language
+8. language
-6. coordinates
+9. coordinates
-7. text
+10. text
-8. label
+11. label

 The label is the broad category of the tweet and is used to assign which users will code which tweets.
 For instance if our tweets were for UK politicians we